-This Peter Minuit purchased Manhattan from a group of Native Americans that did not live on the land, but who were simply passing through, because they lived on land next to Manhattan (the Canarsie Nation).
+This Peter Minuit purchased Manhattan from a group of Native Americans that did not live on the land, but who were simply passing through, because they lived on land next to Manhattan.
+This was the Canarsie Nation.

 The price was paid in more than beads, however.
 Minuit paid for Manhattan in European cloth, some beads, and a number of hatchets in 1626, together worth 60 Dutch Guilders.
 This was equivalent to 1.5 pounds of silver in 1626, over $24 in 2009 currency.

 Moreover, the $24-mark was established back in the 1800s.
 Today, estimates range from $100 to $1,000, depending on silver values by Troy or English weight per pound and other factors.

 Still, this purchase was the beginning of the end of Iroquois and other Eastern-Tribes' civilization in America as they new it.
 In research circles, there is laughter over the fact that another native group sold what became Staten Island at least six times.

 There is laughter over the fact that another native group sold what became Staten Island at least 6 times.

 Today, the Six Nation Reserve and one other straddle the borderlands of New York and Canada.
 The New York peoples migrate increasingly across the border to Canada, with the Iroquois people - especially Mohawk - as a Canadian First Nation, existing as its own active political party.

 Note: basic data extracted from native oral histories and from history and anthropology courses at Ohio State University, 1970 - 2009.